FonNkwenti/tf-route53-phz-cross-vpc/Alias_record/README.md

    ```

-2. Test DNS resolution of the custom DNS name for the EC2-based instance
+2. Test DNS resolution of the custom DNS name from the EC2-based instance
    1. Using Ping

       ```bash